Ne-k/NLP-Model-Trainer/readme.md

 ### Don't want to spend time training?
 Reach out to me on my Semi-Personal email: `nekk.ng3@gmail.com` and I'll be happy to email you the model folder.

+> You are allowed to use your own datasets as you like, all this should be open source so do as you please.
+I am not responsible for anything that happens with this software.